Quand

 Dennis

-Hess - jazz historian/discographer from Portland, Oregon - remembers:
+Hess - jazz historian/discographer on this subject - is from Portland,

 "I